ITHelp-Stream/ansible-resources/README.md

 # ansible-resources
-# sample ansible playbooks for learning Ansible
+# sample ansible playbooks for learning Ansible with realtime scenarios